 Therefore, of two infants, equally bound by original sin, why the one is taken and the other left; and of two wicked men of already mature years, why this one should be so called as to follow Him that calleth, while that one is either not called at all, or is not called in such a manner – the judgments of God are unsearchable.
 But of two pious men, why to the one should be given perseverance unto the end, and to the other it should not be given, God’s judgments are even more unsearchable.
 Yet to believers it ought to be a most certain fact that the former is of the predestinated, the latter is not.Augustine, The Gift of Perseverance, Chapter 21

 To the saints predestinated to the kingdom of God by God’s grace, the aid of perseverance that is given is not such as the former, but such that to them perseverance itself is bestowed; not only so that without that gift they cannot persevere, but, moreover, so that by means of this gift they cannot help persevering.
 For not only did He say, “Without me ye can do nothing,” but He also said, “Ye have not chosen me, but I have chosen you, and ordained you that ye should go and bring forth fruit, and that your fruit should remain.”
-By which words He showed that He had given them not only righteousness, but perseverance therein.Augustine, On Grace and Free Will, Chapter 34
+By which words He showed that He had given them not only righteousness, but perseverance therein.Augustine, On Rebuke and Grace, Chapter 34

 Scriptural Apology for Perseverance of the Eternally Elect

 Jeremiah 32:38-40 reads, “They shall be My people, and I will be their God; then I will give them one heart and one way, that they may fear Me forever, for the good of them and their children after them.
 And I will make an everlasting covenant with them, that I will not turn away from doing them good; but I will put My fear in their hearts so that they will not depart from Me.”